Florida Child Custody Attorneys

 Through thorough case analysis, thorough preparation, and real-world professional experience, The Virga Law Firm assists you in reaching your goals, both inside and outside the courtroom.
 If you need to modify your custody agreement in the future, our attorneys are here to guide you through that process as well.

-Call (800) 822-5170 today or contact a child custody lawyer online to schedule a consultation!
+Call (800) 822-5170 today or contact our child custody lawyer online to schedule a consultation!

 Our Core Values